willstott101/GimpFormats/DOCS/gimpformats/GimpPrecision.md

 def encode(gimpVersion: int, ioBuf: IO):
 ```

-encode this to the file
+Encode this to the file.

 NOTE: will not mess with development versions 5 or 6

 ### Precision().requiredGimpVersion

-[[find in source code]](../../gimpformats/GimpPrecision.py#L80)
+[[find in source code]](../../gimpformats/GimpPrecision.py#L82)

 ```python
 def requiredGimpVersion():
 ```

-return the lowest gimp version that supports this precision
+Return the lowest gimp version that supports this precision.